Generic Dynamics of Mean Curvature Flows with Asymptotically Conical Singularities: Introduction

 \section{Introduction}

-In this paper, we extend the idea in our previous paper \cite{SX} to study the initial perturbation of MCF whose first singularity is modeled by an asymptotically conical self-shrinker.
+In this paper, we extend the idea in our previous paper \cite{SX} to study the initial perturbation of mean curvature flows whose first singularity is modeled by an asymptotically conical self-shrinker.

-A \emph{mean curvature flow} (MCF) is a family of closed embedded hypersurfaces $\{\mathbf M_t\}$ in $\R^{n+1}$ satisfying the equation $ \partial_t x=-H\bn. $ Here $x$ is the position vector, $H$ is the mean curvature, which is minus the trace of the second fundamental forms, and $\bn$ is the outward unit normal vector field over $M_t$.
-It is known that an MCF always develops singularities within finite time, so the analysis of singularity blowup becomes a central topic when studying MCF.
-After a spacetime rescaling, an MCF can be turned to a \emph{rescaled mean curvature flow} (RMCF), satisfying the equation where $\left(H-\frac{\langle x,\bn\rangle}{2}\right)$ is called the rescaled mean curvature.
-MCF and RMCF are related as follows: if $\{\mathbf{M}_\tau\}_{\tau\in[-1,0)}$ is an MCF, then
+A \emph{mean curvature flow} (MCF) is a family of closed embedded hypersurfaces $\{\mathbf M_t\}$ in $\R^{n+1}$ satisfying the equation $ \partial_t x=\vec{H}. $ Here $x$ is the position vector, $\vec{H}$ is the mean curvature vector, which is the trace of the second fundamental forms.
+It is known that an MCF always develops singularities within a finite time, so the analysis of the singularity blowup becomes a central topic when we study MCFs.
+After a spacetime rescaling, an MCF can be turned to a \emph{rescaled mean curvature flow} (RMCF), satisfying the equation where $\vec{H}+\frac{x^\perp}{2}$ is called the rescaled mean curvature vector.
+Here $x^\perp$ is the projection of the position vector to the normal bundle.
+The MCF and its corresponding RMCF are related as follows: if $\{\mathbf{M}_\tau\}_{\tau\in[-1,0)}$ is an MCF, then

-is its corresponding RMCF for $t\in[0,\infty)$.
-A static hypersurface under RMCF is called a \emph{self-shrinker}, which satisfies the equation $H-\frac{\langle x,\bn\rangle}{2}=0$.
-RMCF was first introduced by Huisken in \cite{H} to study the singularity of MCF.
-We say a singularity of MCF is modeled by a self-shrinker $\Sigma$, if the corresponding RMCF converges to $\Sigma$ smoothly as time goes to infinity.
-If $\Sigma$ is non-compact, then the convergence is in the sense of $C_{\loc}^\infty$, namely on any compact subset the convergence is smooth.
+is its corresponding RMCF zooming at the spacetime origin, while $t\in[0,\infty)$.
+A hypersurface that is static under the RMCF is called a \emph{self-shrinker}, which satisfies the equation $\vec{H}+\frac{x^\perp}{2}=0$.
+The RMCF was first introduced by Huisken in \cite{H} to study the singularity of MCFs.
+We say a singularity of the MCF is modeled by a self-shrinker $\Sigma$, if the corresponding RMCF converges to $\Sigma$ smoothly as time goes to infinity.
+If $\Sigma$ is noncompact, then the convergence is in the sense of $C_{\loc}^\infty$, i.e., on any compact subset the convergence is smooth.

-Colding-Minicozzi introduced ideas from dynamical systems to study MCF (c.f. \cite{CM1,CM2,CM3,CM4} etc).
+Colding-Minicozzi introduced the ideas from dynamical systems to study MCFs (c.f. \cite{CM1,CM2,CM3,CM4} etc.).
 Their dynamical approach views the RMCF \eqref{EqRMCF} as the negative gradient flow of the $F$-functional